 Our Greek mountain tea

-The three Greek mountain teas sold by us are cultivated on Mount Olympus, on the Aegean coast and on the Pindos Mountain chain (all of the species scardica).
+The Greek mountain tea sold by us is cultivated on Mount Olympus, genus Sideritis, species scardica.

 The cultivated sideritis plants are often identical to naturally occurring mountain tea in the region, from a producer who owns fallow land on which this tea grew on its own, for instance.
 The farmers work only the soil, and gradually take new sprouts with rootlets from mother plants placing them next to the "old" plants.
 In this way, they not only reproduce the wild tea, but optimize the quality by selecting plants with the richest inflorescences.
 Another producer may dig up some wild, original plants with their roots, plant them in his field and transplant or plant seedlings with the seeds collected after flowering.
 Harvesting is undertaken with a hand-held sickle, and when drying, the tea is bundled and hung on special racks in the shade.
 In this way, the whole cycle takes place without wasting natural resources.

-We have tasted many Sideritis teas from all over Greece and included the best in our product range.
 When it comes to tea, it is like wine; a genetically identical plant develops a different taste in each area, depending on the nature of the soil, positioning to the sun and altitude.
 In addition, the essential oils can be destroyed by improper drying, which destroys the tea's intense aroma and the active ingredients.
-If you buy pre-cut tea you will not know if it is really true Sideritis scardica, accounting for some bitterness which may develop during boiling.

 Our tea is harvested by hand at the peak of flower development, because at this time the largest proportion of essential oils is concentrated in the flowers.
 As a sign of complete maturity you will find small black seeds in each package of Sideritis scardica from Sparta Natura.
 The same day the plants are bundled and hung up in shady, open shelters to dry.
 This must be done immediately after the harvest to prevent any growth of mould.
 There, the tea dries authentically for seven days, until the desired degree of residual moisture is reached.
-Then the tea is packed into large boxes, and these are delivered to us.
-In our company nimble hands and keen eyes remove other plants and stems without flowers.
-In careful, manual work, the tea is now packed in recyclable PP bags and air-sealed (but not vacuum-sealed).
+Then the tea is packed into large boxes for storage purposes.
+When preparing the packages of our loose leaf tea nimble hands and keen eyes remove other plants and stems without flowers.
+In careful, manual work, the tea is now packed in recyclable PP bags or Kraft bags and low air-sealed (but not vacuum-sealed).
 The tea and herbs are not irradiated, or processed with chemicals, which is the case for industrial tea production, before packaging.

 Essential Oils in Greek mountain tea